SyedImtiyaz-1/calculator-/README.md

 <p>
 First I added <strong>!DOCTYPE html full code </strong> then div's and input for the textarea which is white in color where you can see numbers whenever you entered it.
 <br> Then, I started adding some css stuffs to make my calculator good and responsive. <br>
-Finally, I added <strong>Javascript</strong> which is the brain of my calculator you can check my <strong>repo</strong> that I expresed my logic in it.
+Finally, I added <strong>Javascript</strong> which is the brain of my calculator you can check my <strong>repo</strong> that how, I expresed my logic in it.
 </p>
 <hr>
 <a href="https://www.linkedin.com/in/imtiyaz-sde/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/imtiyaz-sde/" height="30" width="40" /></a>